patrickcap/rheumactive/README.md

 ---

+## Disclaimer

+The devices and designs provided are shared freely for educational and informational purposes.
+The creators do not accept any liability for any injury, damage, or loss caused by the use of these designs

+---

 ## Features

 - **Real-Time Data Acquisition:** Collect roll, pitch, yaw, acceleration, and angular velocity data from multiple MPU-6050 sensors.